-A Christian chapel was established in Frant nearly one thousand years ago (in 1087) as a dependency of Rotherfield.
+A Christian chapel was established in Frant nearly one thousand years ago as a dependency of Rotherfield.
 The chapel was probably a timber structure into the late 12th or early 13th century, when a stone building gradually replaced it.
 A north aisle was added in the 15th century.

-It was for a small, poor parish and work often had to stop for years at a time.
+It was a small, poor parish and work often had to stop for years at a time.
 It is unlikely that Frant could have afforded much professional help, and the church seems to have been slightly ramshackle as a result.

 Bills for repairs increased throughout the 18th century and when a boy was killed in 1819 ‘by a stone falling from the old tower’ it was decided that nearly everything would be pulled down and rebuilt ‘because it is in such a ruinous state’.
 The major work was completed in 1822, with extensions being added in the 1860s.
 The stump of the old tower was re-encased in stone and it remains the oldest part of the building.
 Unfortunately only fragments stained glass remain, after a flying bomb landed nearby in 1944.